bahrus/p-et-alia/README.md

 Among the advantages of inlining the event handler, is that it is easier to keep the event handling coupled with the tag -- if you need to move the component, you are less likely to leave behind stray event handler tags by accident.

 With separate (non rendering) tags, it's easier to add commentary, and I think there are debugging benefits.
 It feels more "physical."
+Plus there's no issue concern about applying non standard, non validating attributes, without resorting to the clunky data- solution (which itself is not foolproof).

 At any rate, some support for inlining event handling is provided.

-First, suppose you have a great web component, <\monitor-blink-rate\> that emits an event every time the user blinks more than 30 times per minute.
+First, suppose you have a great web component, \<monitor-blink-rate\> that emits an event every time the user blinks more than 30 times per minute.
 Providing a pure web component that does that, and only that, makes a lot of sense.

 But you, the web component author, or one of your fans, can enhance that web component with built-in support for passing the event down: